LonelyTree/stcksback/README.md

 $ psql
 > CREATE DATABASE database_name;
 > CREATE USER jimuser WITH PASSWORD 'password';
-GRANT ALL PRIVILEGES ON DATABASE dog TO jimuser;
+GRANT ALL PRIVILEGES ON DATABASE chopstick TO jimuser;
 > \q
 ```